Large Deviation Principle for local empirical measure of Coulomb gases at intermediate temperature regime: Introduction

-This result is found in \cite{bodineau1999stationary}.
-In our setting, the intensity of the Dirac masses in fixed; in reference \cite{bodineau1999stationary}, however, the authors also consider the case of the intensity of the Dirac masses being Bernoulli random variable.
-Analogous results were obtained for compact manifolds in \cite{garcia2019concentration}.
+In our setting, the intensity and sign of the charge of the particles are fixed; in reference, \cite{bodineau1999stationary}, however, the authors also consider the case of the intensity of the charges being a random variable which takes values in $\{-1, 1\}$.
+Having positive and negative charges implies that there are attractive interactions, which are harder to deal with.

-A widely studied question in Coulomb gases is that of the fluctuations of the difference between $emp_{N}$ and $\mu_{V}.$ In order to understand these fluctuations, it is convenient to multiply this difference by a test function $\varphi,$ the resulting object is called the first order statistic:
+A widely studied question in Coulomb gases is that of the fluctuations of the difference between ${\rm emp}_{N}$ and $\mu_{V}.$ In order to understand these fluctuations, it is convenient to multiply this difference by a test function $\varphi,$ the resulting object is called the first order statistic:

 In \cite{leble2018fluctuations} it was proved that in two dimensions (under mild technical additional conditions) $\mbox{Fluct}_{N}(\varphi)$ converges in law to a Gaussian random variable with mean

 and variance